 After the defendants learned that Bouvier had resold “Salvator Mundi” to Rybolovlev for more money, they allegedly felt entitled to the price that Rybolovlev paid.

 Sotheby’s says Bouvier paid it a $3 million commission for facilitating the sale.

-The auction house says the defendant collectors and dealers intend to sue Sotheby’s for alleged breach of fiduciary duty, fraud, and RICO violations.
+The auction house says the defendant collectors and dealers intend to sue Sotheby’s for alleged breach of fiduciary duty, fraud and violations of federal anti-racketeering law.

 “Sotheby’s only learned of the resale of the painting to Rybolovlev after Bouvier’s arrest in Monaco, almost two years following the defendants’ sale of the painting to Bouvier.”

 Defendant Robert Simon said in a statement that Sotheby’s lawsuit came as a surprise.